igaster/laravel-theme/README.md

 ##### How do I change the public path?
 Rebind Laravel's 'path.public'. [(More info)](https://laracasts.com/discuss/channels/general-discussion/where-do-you-set-public-directory-laravel-5)

-##### I'm editing a view but I dont see the changes
+##### I'm editing a view but I don't see the changes
 Laravel is compiling your views every-time you make an edit.
 A compiled view will not recompile unless you make any edit to your view.
-You can manualy clear compiled views with `artisan view:clear`.Keep this in mind while you are developing themes...
+You can manually clear compiled views with `artisan view:clear`.Keep this in mind while you are developing themes...